N-aksif-N/MineColab_Improved/README.md

 Additionally, Minecolab [Improved] has more new features:

- 1. Bug fixed (java error)
+ 1. Bug fixed: java error, connect erupted, file didn't show up and so on.
+ 2. Performance improved
- 2. Get mod, plugin, modpack from 2 main webs: [modrinth](https://modrinth.com/) and [curseforge](https://www.curseforge.com/minecraft)
+ 3. Get mod, plugin, modpack from 2 main webs: [modrinth](https://modrinth.com/) and [curseforge](https://www.curseforge.com/minecraft)
- 3. Server properties, server MOTD, and server icon configuration.
+ 4. Server properties, server MOTD, and server icon configuration.
- 4. Logs viewing.
+ 5. Logs viewing.
- 5. Server backup (to zip files).
+ 6. Server backup (to zip files).
- 6. Expanded software support (forge, fabric, vanilla, snapshot, paper, purpur).
+ 7. Expanded software support (forge, fabric, vanilla, snapshot, paper, purpur).
 - See all work that has been done, in processed, or what I want to do in the future from **[minecolab improve roadmap](https://github.com/users/N-aksif-N/projects/1)**

 ## 🐛 Found a bug?